 5. Showing Up

 The same is true when you do not show up mentally for work.
 If you waste those valuable "practice" hours goofing around, the result is the same as if you had not shown up at all.
-Keeping this in mind, in the office, I use my work hours to stay focused and do what I am there to do.
+In the office, I use my work hours to focus and do what I am there to do.

 The skills and lessons learned and developed while playing competitive sports translate naturally into a competitive work environment.
-I have developed a valuable work ethic sailing competitively over the years, and I expect I will continue to hone those skills to launch a successful and rewarding career.
+I developed a valuable work ethic over the years, and I expect I will continue to hone those skills to launch a successful and rewarding career.

 Software powers the world.
 At SmartBear, we know that for every application, there is a software team working hard behind the scenes to keep users happy.
 We create the software tools that development, testing, and operations teams use to deliver the highest quality and best performing software possible, shipped at seemingly impossible velocities.
 With products for code review, API and UI level testing, and monitoring across mobile, web, and desktop applications, we equip every member of your team with tools to ensure quality at every stage of the software cycle.